andruuww/949-scouting-app/README.md

 The login page requires the scouter to submit their name, in order to know who to blame when the data claims 949 lost.

-### Settings

--   To update theme select the desired theme (`dark` or `light`) then click `Update Theme`.
--   Reloading Service Worker (`Unregister`) will fix most errors and should change the app to the newest version.
--   `Reload Cache` deletes and reloads the cache.
--   `Clear` will delete all data. _Do Not_ select if scouting data is not scanned onto another device.

 ### Data Collection

 -   Click `Pit Scout` or `Match Scout`.